INTRODUCTION

 There were no thoughts, no recall of my planned remarks.
 Just the certainty that my entire nervous system was being hijacked by a mental and verbal paralysis that would not lift by the grace of box breathing exercises.

 When the moderator invited me to the podium, I told him (and the crowd) I preferred to stay seated.
 He looked at me quizzically for a moment and then shrugged.
-It came off as a prima donna move but also somehow worked to stave off the attack.
+It came off as a prima donna move, but it somehow worked to stave off the attack.
 I was able to fill my part of the hour with an underwhelming introductory presentation and weakly argued debate about American liberals being the good cop wing of an ultra-violent imperial duopoly.

 The next day The Guardian’s Zoe Williams wrote a scathing review of my performance, calling me a Rob Lowe lookalike airhead and mocking the programmers for staging an unserious person for such an important issue.
-I tried to salvage it with a groveling essay that The Guardian put on the door of their site titled How Hay Can Save The World.
+She wrote:

 That was my last invitation to Hay-on-Wye.

-[ a cosmic insurgency? ]
+[ a cosmic insurgency ]

 My ascent to that stage at Hay-on-Wye had come at the end of a highly prolific and public decade.

 Guerrilla News Network (GNN), the political/countercultural website and production studio I co-founded and creative directed (which Vice Magazine called “Salon with balls”) struck a pre-YouTube virality with our graphics-heavy, music-driven newsvideo format.
 Awards at Sundance’s online film fest brought offers to direct music videos for Eminem, 50 Cent, and Beastie Boys.
-Then came back-to-back book deals and financing for three feature films (two conflict zone docs and one narrative starring Rosario Dawson) that premiered and won at major festivals from Sundance to Amsterdam.
+Then came back-to-back book deals and financing for three feature films (two conflict zone docs and one narrative starring Rosario Dawson) that premiered and won at major festivals from Sundance to IDFA in Amsterdam.

-[GNN was relatively grounded compared to my first media project — an indie video-magazine called Channel Zero — which I moonshotted into an acquisition offer from CNN’s chairman Tom Johnson in the late 1990s.]
+[GNN was relatively grounded compared to my first media project — an indie video-magazine called Channel Zero — which I somehow moonshotted into an acquisition offer from CNN’s chairman Tom Johnson in the late 1990s.]

 On a personal level, I had been sober since 2000 and more focused and healthy than ever.
 Which made my ego death at Hay so perplexing and scary.